Learn Why

 1. Children Sometimes Become Attention Seekers

 A child may repeatedly ask lots of questions, either because we may not understand their questions or because we are not paying close attention to them.
-It is often beneficial for your child’s health and your mind to take some time away from everything you are busy with and talk to them in these situations.
-After you have given them your full attention, you can tell them you have to get back to work.
+It is often beneficial for your child’s well-being — and your own peace of mind — to take a short break from what you’re doing and give them your full attention.
+Afterward, you can kindly explain that you need to return to your work.

 2. Children Have a Need to Know